 Adopting a baby, whether through international or domestic adoption, is an option for many heterosexual or gay couples, as well as single people, who cannot have a child naturally, either because of fertility problems or because of their personal situation.

-In this article we will see what are the conditions and requirements for adoption, either nationally or internationally, as well as what are the waiting times and the current situation in the United States.
+In this article we are looking into the conditions and requirements for adoption, either nationally or internationally, as well as into the waiting times and the current situation in the United States.